jamisonderek/flipper-zero-tutorials/js/ai/readme.md

 - Option 2. [https://ko-fi.com/codeallnight](https://ko-fi.com/codeallnight) (donate $3 via PayPal or Venmo)
 - Option 3.
 Click the "Thanks" button on [YouTube](https://youtu.be/DAUQGeG4pc4).
 - Option 4.
 Purchase a [FlipBoard](https://github.com/MakeItHackin/FlipBoard) (I get a portion of the sale).
+- Option 5.
+Purchase from Lab401.com using promo code: DEREK (You save 5% & I get a portion of the sale).